anjali-22-pundir/Amazon-Sales-Performance-Dashboard/README.md

 - Implement drill-through reports for deeper insights.
 - Integrate with real-time data source for live dashboards.

+**Note**
+The .pbix file cannot be previewed on GitHub due to size and format limitations.
+To view the interactive dashboards, please download the file and open it in Power BI Desktop.

 📧 **Contact**

 For queries or collaboration: